mgarcia01752/RouterShell/README.md

 5. **VLAN Support:** VLAN support is a part of RouterShell's feature set, aiding in network segmentation and organization, especially in more extensive networks.

-6. **NAT Support:** RouterShell includes NAT (Network Address Translation) support, essential for translating private IP addresses to public IP addresses, a common requirement in home and business network configurations.
+6. **NAT Support:** RouterShell includes NAT (Network Address Translation) support, which is essential for translating private IP addresses to public IP addresses, a common requirement in home and business network configurations.

 7. **Access Control List/Firewall Support:** RouterShell supports access control lists (ACLs) and firewalls, providing enhanced network security and traffic control.